 You can cancel your registration at any time until you start investing.
-Once your investment has began you are unable to cancel any loans in progress, however, you are permitted to sell on your loans on the secondary market.
-There is no fee for the secondary market
+Once your investment has begun you are unable to cancel any loans in progress, however, you are permitted to sell on your loans on the secondary market.
+There is no fee for the secondary market.

 Once a loan is in progress you are unable to access your funds, however, you are permitted to sell on your loans on the secondary market.
 This is a free service.
 Purchases are subject to demand from lenders.